The File on Charlie Windsor

 We do not know whether Charlie knew that in 2001 Uzan was being investigated for racketeering, while two US companies were trying to retrieve $2.7b from his Turkish friend.
 But by 2003 Uzan had been sentenced in absentia to imprisonment in the UK and USA on fraud charges.

 Nobody in Buckingham Palace had dared to object.
 They knew that the avaricious prince would ignore them.
-The phrase "rent-a-royal" became popular in family circles but Charlie rejected guidance for dealing with donors properly.
+The phrase "rent-a-royal" became popular in family circles but Charlie rejected advice on how he should properly deal with donors.

 Payment In Kind